 Council will fund specific civic and community projects through the sale of under-utilised or surplus assets (property).
-These projects are intent on delivering new civic and community assets and infrastructure either through the acquisition and development of new facilities and/or through Council's co-contribution to deliver facilities and infrastructure identified in the Ku-ring-gai Contributions Plan 2010.
-The Contributions Plan works program for the next 10 years requires a co-contribution from Council of \$11 million which has been included in the LTFP.
+These projects will deliver new civic and community assets and infrastructure either through the acquisition and development of new facilities and/or through Council's co-contribution to deliver facilities and infrastructure identified in the Ku-ring-gai Contributions Plan 2010.
+The Contributions Plan works program for the next 10 years requires a co-contribution from Council of \$16 million which has been included in the LTFP.

-The reasoning for Council to divest of these assets is to ensure that Council meets the future needs of the community by providing purpose built facilities and maintaining financial sustainability.
+Divestment of these assets is necessary to ensure that Council meets the future needs of the community by providing purpose built facilities and maintaining financial sustainability.
 The LTFP identifies asset sales as a short, medium and long term funding strategy which relies in part on the future reclassification of land from Community to Operational.

-Where Council plans a large scale "community hub" type projects such as the Lindfield Village Green, the Community Hubs in Lindfield and Turramurra, and the Gordon Civic Precinct it is expected that these projects should be commercially feasible in their own right such that they do not require long term borrowings, or a drain on ordinary rates revenue.
+Where Council plans large scale 'community hub' type projects such as the Lindfield Village Green, the Community Hubs in Lindfield and Turramurra and the Gordon Civic Precinct, it is expected that these projects will be commercially feasible in their own right such that they do not require long term borrowings, or a drain on ordinary rates revenue.